usbarmory/usbarmory/hardware/mark-two-debug-accessory/README.md

 ================================

 USB armory | https://github.com/usbarmory/usbarmory
-Copyright (c) F-Secure Corporation
+Copyright (c) WithSecure Corporation

-The USB armory from [F-Secure Foundry](https://foundry.f-secure.com) is an open source hardware design, implementing a flash drive sized computer.
+The USB armory from [WithSecure Foundry](https://foundry.withsecure.com) is an open source hardware design, implementing a flash drive sized computer.

 The USB armory Mk II exposes a USB Type-C receptacle, which allows through the so called USB-C 'debug accessory mode' to route analog/debug signals over its